 At the bargain-basement price points, however, you’re still going to see more 7th-gen, dual-core Intel Core processors; lower-end Intel chips like the Celeron and Pentium Gold; and a sprinkling of AMD’s older mobile CPUs.
 Those lower-end Intel and older AMD parts tend to have anemic performance, so manage your expectations (and stick to basic computing needs).

-Memory: You’ll see 4GB or 6GB of RAM, but our top picks focus on 8GB, which will give you better capacity for running multiple applications or browser tabs simultaneously.
+Memory: You’ll see 4GB or 6GB of RAM, but our top picks focus on 8GB or better, which will give you the capacity to run multiple applications or browser tabs simultaneously.

 Storage: You’ll see a lot of hard drives and some lower-capacity (128GB) SSDs.
 If you’re on a budget, a slow hard drive with greater capacity could be a better deal than a fast SSD that’s barely got room for the operating system and a few applications.

 Display: Display quality is one area where vendors often skimp to hit a price point.
 Do your best to balance size with resolution.
 We advocate for a 14-inch or 15.6-inch display size, but a 13.3-inch display results in a more portable unit.
 An 11-inch display size is a compromise—too skimpy for viewing documents or videos.
 An HD resolution of 1366x768 suffices for an 11-inch or 13-inch display, but starts to look grainier on 14-inch displays and upward.
 Get Full HD (1920x1080) resolution if you can.
 You won’t always see a maximum brightness spec, but we consider 250 nits to be a reasonable level.
 Anything less will limit your ability to work in brighter environments (let alone outdoors).
 Viewing angles could be limited, which is tolerable unless you routinely need to share your screen.